digreatbrian/CoinTrack/README.md

 - **Custom Categories**: Organize your spending with customizable categories.
 - **Insightful Charts**: Visualize your income and expenses with interactive charts.
 - **Secure and Private**: Your data is stored securely and is only accessible to you.

 ---

-## 🖥️ Demo

-Soon live demo will be previewed here!
----

-## 📚 How to Use

-1. **Sign Up**: Create an account to start tracking your finances.
-2. **Add Transactions**: Enter your income and expenses to keep track.
-3. **Categorize**: Assign categories to your transactions for better organization.
-4. **Analyze**: Use the charts and reports to understand your spending habits.

----